 QUAYLE, Charles Malcolm.
 1127.
 Corporal.
 Entered France 4/05/1915.
 Commissioned 2KEH 28/06/1917 as a Second Lieutenant attached Machine Gun Corps Cavalry, later Lieutenant.
 Awarded 1914/15 Star Trio and applied for medals from an address in Broadgreen, Liverpool.
 Born 1887 in Shirehampton, Bristol and died 13/04/1928.

 QUINN, William.
 1447.
 Private.
 Enlisted at Dunns, Scotland.
+Entered France 5/07/1915.
 KIA 27/11/1915 aged 27.
 Born in 1888 in Cranstaw, Berwick, Northumberland, UK the son of Edward and Margaret Quinn of Windywalls, Kelos, Roxburghshire and commemorated on the Ploegsteert Memorial, Belgium.
 Entitled to 1914/15 Star Medal trio.
-Full length portrait photograph in 2KEH uniform courtesy Imperial War Museum.
+Full length portrait photograph in 2KEH uniform courtesy Imperial War Museum and another of him with a pal also sadly KIA Private Frederick Joseph Rowe, 1488 (standing).